Ipstenu/varnish-http-purge/readme.txt

 Tags: varnish, purge, cache
 Requires at least: 4.0
 Tested up to: 4.5
-Stable tag: 3.9.2
+Stable tag: 4.0

-Purge Varnish Cache when post content on your site is modified.
+Automatically purge Varnish Cache when content on your site is modified.

 == Description ==
 Varnish HTTP Purge sends a PURGE request to the URL of a page or post every time it it modified.
 This occurs when editing, publishing, commenting or deleting an item, and when changing themes.